 As mentioned previously, the Dark Mode uses a lot of RAM and your Mac’s performance may slow down with it.
 But if you plan to use Dark Mode on a frequent basis anyway, you can use a free application Memory Cleaner, designed to clean your RAM and optimize your Mac’s speed.

 Memory Cleaner automatically clears up your Mac’s RAM, so you won’t need to worry about Dark Mode taking too much power.
 Simply try out Memory Cleaner while using the macOS Dark Mode to feel the difference yourself!

 - Launch the Memory Cleaner app.

-- Click on Cleanup and simply wait while the application cleans up unused RAM to optimize your Mac.
+- Click on Free Up and simply wait while the application cleans up unused RAM to optimize your Mac.

 As you can see, the whole process is pretty straightforward and with just one simple click, you can save at least a few GB of RAM memory.

 Dark Mode is one of the many great macOS Mojave features that is endorsed by millions of Mac users for its sleek design.
 The fact that it can make using your Mac a bit easier on your eyes makes it even more attractive.
 Whether you consistently use the Dark Mode feature or not is entirely up to you.